mrjones2014/op.nvim/README.md

   -- you can change this to a full path if `op`
   -- is not on your $PATH
   op_cli_path = 'op',
+  -- Whether to sign in on start. signin_on_start = false,
   -- global_args accepts any arguments
   -- listed under "Global Flags" in
   -- `op --help` output.